-"Person with a disability" means a person with a physical disability, infirmity, malformation or disfigurement which is caused by bodily injury, birth defect, aging or illness including epilepsy and other seizure disorders, and which shall include, but not be limited to, any degree of paralysis, amputation, lack of physical coordination, blindness or visual impediment, deafness or hearing impediment, muteness or speech impediment or physical reliance on a service or guide dog, wheelchair, or other remedial appliance or device.
+"Person with a disability" means a person with a physical disability, infirmity, malformation or disfigurement which is caused by bodily injury, birth defect, aging or illness including epilepsy and other seizure disorders, and which shall include, but not be limited to, any degree of paralysis, amputation, lack of physical coordination, blindness or visual impediment, deafness or hearing impediment, muteness or speech impediment or physical reliance on a service or guide dog, wheelchair, or other remedial appliance or

-"Qualified housing units" means [the sum of housing units that are very low income housing, low income housing, moderate income housing, mobile home units, public housing units, and units whose deeds contain sale, resale or transfer price restrictions because the units were financed by federal Low Income Housing Tax Credits, received project-based assistance under the program authorized pursuant to section 8 of the United States Housing Act of 1937 as added by the Housing and Community Development Act of 1974, Pub.L.93-383 (42U.S.C. s.
-1437f), or received financing from funds received pursuant to a Regional Contribution Agreement; units subject to affordability controls, public housing, and supportive and special needs units.
-Housing units shall be deemed qualified housing units only if affordability controls or applicable affordability restrictions expire no sooner than the end of the current compliance period, provided, that any qualified units shall be adaptable, as required by section 1 of P.L.2005, c.350 (C.52:27D-311a).
+"Qualified housing units" means 2[the sum of housing units that 1 2 are very low income housing, low income housing, moderate 3 income housing, mobile home units, public housing units, and units whose deeds contain sale, resale or transfer price restrictions 4 5 because the units were financed by federal Low Income Housing 6 Tax Credits, received project-based assistance under the program 7 authorized pursuant to section 8 of the United States Housing Act of 8 1937 as added by the Housing and Community Development Act of 9 1974, Pub.L.93-383 (42U.S.C. s.
+1437f), or received financing from 10 funds received pursuant to a Regional Contribution Agreement; 11 units subject to affordability controls, public housing, and supportive and special needs units.
+Housing units shall be deemed 12 13 qualified housing units only if affordability controls or applicable 14 affordability restrictions expire no sooner than the end of the 15 current compliance period, provided, that any qualified units shall be adaptable, as required by section 1 of P.L.2005, c.350 16 3Homes located in a mobile home park, as 17 (C.52:27D-311a). defined pursuant to section 2 of P.L.1990, c.61 (C.54:4-8.58) for 18 19 purposes of the homestead credit act and that are potentially 20 available for rental or sale to the general public for permanent, 21 year-round occupancy, may be deemed qualified housing units 22 without affordability controls, unless demolished or otherwise made 23 unavailable for occupancy, and shall be classified as qualified low-24 or moderate-income units based on the sale or rental prices of the units.3 25 26

-"Qualified low income housing units" means qualified housing units that are affordable to and occupied by households earning no more than 50 percent of the median income for the region in which the municipality is located, as adjusted for family size, and which are subject to affordability controls.
+"Qualified low income housing units" means 2qualified 2 housing units that are affordable to and occupied by households earning no more than 50 percent of the median income for the region in which the municipality is located, as adjusted for family size, and which are subject to affordability controls.

-"Qualified moderate income housing units" means qualified housing that is affordable to and occupied by households earning no more than 80 percent of the median income for the region in which the municipality is located, as adjusted for family size, and which is subject to affordability controls.
+"Qualified moderate income housing units" means 2qualified2 housing that is affordable to and occupied by households earning no more than 80 percent of the median income for the region in which the municipality is located, as adjusted for family size, and which is subject to affordability controls.

-"Qualified very low income housing units" means qualified housing units that are affordable to and occupied by households earning no more than 30 percent of the median income for the region in which the municipality is located, as adjusted for family size, and which are subject to affordability controls.
+"Qualified very low income housing units" means 2qualified housing units that are affordable to and occupied by households earning no more than 30 percent of the median income for the region in which the municipality is located, as adjusted for family size, and which are subject to affordability controls.